Budget clash pits moderate Democrats against Biden, Pelosi

 Budget clash pits moderate Democrats against Biden, PelosiNew

-WASHINGTON (AP) — Nine moderate House Democrats are trying to upend leaders’ plans for enacting President Joe Biden’s multitrillion-dollar domestic agenda.
-This week, they face a showdown.
-The nine are outnumbered and their party’s most powerful leaders are against them — Biden and House Speaker Nancy Pelosi.
+WASHINGTON (AP) — With their party’s most powerful leaders arrayed against them, nine moderate Democrats are tapping the brakes on President Joe Biden’s multitrillion-dollar domestic program.
+A Monday evening test vote will set up this week’s inter-party showdown.
 Top Democrats want the House to quickly approve a budget resolution setting up future passage of legislation directing $3.5 trillion at safety net and environment programs.
 But the moderates are threatening to oppose the budget unless the House first approves a $1 trillion infrastructure package.
 And they have enough votes to block its approval in the narrowly divided chamber.